legowerewolf/enhance-ao3/README.md

 ### Rich text comment box

+The comment field on works is now the same rich text editor as is available when posting works.

 ### Prefetch hinting

-- [prefetch hinting][mdn-prefetch-faq] for next chapters/works/index pages.
-As
+[Prefetch hinting][mdn-prefetch-faq] is a way to tell the browser what the next page is likely to be, so that it can start loading it in the background.
+The script adds prefetch hints for the next chapter in a work, the next work in a series, and the next page of works in an index page.

-  of otwarchive v0.9.336.10 this has no effect due to cache policy response headers, but it should make the reading experience smoother in the future.
+As of otwarchive v0.9.336.10 this has no effect due to cache policy response headers, but it should make the reading experience smoother in the future.

 ## Experiments

+These may be features that are not yet ready for prime time, or were made because they were cool without a clear use case.

+### Work metadata parsing

-- an experiment to parse metadata from work pages. **This does not send any data to anyone.** You can view what's been parsed in the browser console as `document.AO3_work_data`.
+When a work page loads, the script will attempt to parse the metadata from the work header. **This does not send any data to anyone.** You can view what's been parsed in the browser console as `document.AO3_work_data`.

 [mdn-prefetch-faq]:
 	https://developer.mozilla.org/en-US/docs/Web/HTTP/Link_prefetching_FAQ